usirin/monorepo/packages/spellbook/README.md

 - **Define Once, Use Anywhere**: Write your API definition in one place
 - **Type Safety First**: End-to-end type safety from definition to usage
-- **Schema Validation**: All inputs and outputs are validated for runtime safety
+- **Schema Validation**: Inputs and outputs are automatically validated within each spell execution for runtime safety
 - **Composable APIs**: Build complex operations from simple, reusable pieces

 ## Documentation